intelsdi-x/snap/docs/TASKS.md

         "type": "cron",
         "interval" : "0 30 * * * *"
     },
+    "failure": 10,
 ```
 More on cron expressions can be found here: https://godoc.org/github.com/robfig/cron

+#### Failure
+By default, snap will disable a task if there is 10 consecutive error from any plugins within the workflow.
+The configuration
+can be changed by specific the number of failures value in the task header.

 For more on tasks, visit [`SNAPCTL.md`](SNAPCTL.md).